Yarn-Development/Yarn/README.md

 [![Use on Repl.it](https://repl.it/badge/github/aspekts/AspektsAllin1Bot)](https://repl.it/github/aspekts/AspektsAllin1Bot)

-Alternatively, new people can also use Glitch, in which you can use this link to deploy this code to Glitch
+Alternatively, new people can also use Glitch, in which you can use this link to deploy this code to Glitch.

 [![Remix on Glitch](https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button.svg)](https://glitch.com/edit/#!/import/github/AspektsAIOBot/https://github.com/aspekts/AspektsAllin1Bot)